spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 # Next Steps

 Now that you’ve deployed a MAAS cluster, you can start developing and deploying applications to your cluster.
-We recommend you review the Day-2 responsibilities and become familiar with the cluster management tasks.
+We recommend you review the Day-2 operations and become familiar with the cluster management tasks.
 Check out the [Manage Clusters](/clusters/cluster-management) documentation to learn more about Day-2 responsibilities.